nok/sklearn-porter/readme.md

 ### Command-line interface

-This examples shows how you can port a model from the command line.
+This example shows how you can port a model from the command line.
 First of all you have to store the model to the [pickle format](http://scikit-learn.org/stable/modules/model_persistence.html#persistence-example):

 ```python
 from sklearn.tree import tree